-Users will separate their clean, non-hazardous plastics and glass and place the right material in the right toter.
+Users will separate their clean, non-hazardous plastics and glass and place the right material in the appropriate toter.

-The MSE toters are placed in Walberg-Pratt basement close to Room 84, since they are too big to fit comfortably inside individual labs.
+The MSE toters are placed in Walberg-Pratt basement close to Room 66 and 84, since they are too big to fit comfortably inside individual labs.